ben-norton/GBIF-Data-Profiler/source-data/source-data-inventory.md

 # Inventory of Source Data
-All datasets are occurrence-based and defined at the collection dataset level
+All datasets are occurrence-based and defined at the collection dataset level.
+Due to GitHub size constraints, the datasets listed below are not included in the repository.
+They must be downloaded separately.
+The datasets listed below correspond to the profiles currently posted on the GBIF Data Profiler dataset page.

 | Dataset                 | Title                                                                              | Count     | Date     | DOI                                                                    |
 | ----------------------- | ---------------------------------------------------------------------------------- |-----------| -------- |------------------------------------------------------------------------|